Jahia/widen-asset-picker/doc/en/contentDefinition.md

 When the source is selected, the user picks a media (**Media Content**) and store the value of the selected content in a property named `wden:mediaNode` (weakreference).

+Pick a media content from jContent
 ![100]

+Pick a media content from Widen
 ![101]

 \[[< back][README.md]\]